 The Foundry College program is unique, both in its content and its structure.
 Our courses are arranged into a coordinated sequence, each building on the previous course.
 These courses all are designed to work together to help students get a better job (if they so desire), grow in their job, and have skills to work in a job that is unlikely to be automated in the foreseeable future.
 No other college has such a program.
 As such, transfer credits will be limited and subject to specific requirements.
-We expect to be able to share more details in early summer.
+We expect to be able to share more details by the end of the year.

 Foundry College does not require any of the expensive standardized tests required by many colleges.
 Instead, we have one free online assessments to help us ensure that you are set up with the right type and level of support during the program.

 Yes, you can apply now and enroll in specific courses closer to the date.

 Our goal is to admit all students who are serious about wanting to develop future-proof skills.
-Enrollment will be limited for our first three cohorts (those starting in January 2019, May 2019, and September 2019), and tuition will be waived for the full two-year program for those groups.
 For applicants beginning courses in January 2020, we plan to admit all students who complete the full admissions process.

 No, you do not need a high school diploma or GED to attend Foundry College.